retypeapp/retype/configuration/project.md

 ```

 !!!
 Performance Warning
-Disk polling may be a costly operation, especially in projects with a large amount of files, and/or running over remote mounted directories (ftp mapping, NFS, SMB...).
-Use low delay between polls with care, and adjust from the default if input access is particularly slow or complex.
+Disk polling may be a costly operation, especially in projects with a large quantity of files, and/or running over remote mounted directories (ftp mapping, NFS, SMB...).
+If configuring the poll interval, please adjust the value down in steps, monitoring performance as the poll interval decreases.

-Increased polling intervals may hurt the experience of `retype watch` where changes takes a longer time to reflect in the open page.
+On the flip side, increasing the polling interval may cause an annoying experience during `retype watch` as file changes will require a longer time before reflected in the browser.
 !!!

 ===